Do Go On - 319 - Vincent Gigante, The Oddfather

 I'm in touch.

-I just say in touch.
-I should in touch.
-Just stay in touch.
+I just stay in touch.

-I should not have said I'm too old for it because that does sort of sound like I'm too old for my job.
+Because that does sort of sound like I'm too old for my job.

 So I love all of these trends and I own eight fidget spinners if they're still cool.